ganeshbytecoder/bytecoder-interview-preparation/module1/src/main/java/com/bytecoder/DSA/Part_2/Graphs/Problems_note.md

 ### 26. **Find Bridge in a Graph**
    - Use DFS and track discovery and low values of each node to detect bridges (edges whose removal increases the number of connected components).

-### 27. **Count Strongly Connected Components (Kosaraju's Algorithm)**
-   - Use two DFS traversals: one to fill the stack by finish time, and the second on the transposed graph to identify SCCs.

 ### 28. **Check if a Graph is Bipartite**
    - Use BFS or DFS to try and color the graph using two colors.
 If adjacent nodes end up with the same color, the graph is not bipartite.